 Localization may be used to pinpoint the location of a breast tumor that appears on a mammogram but can't be felt.
-In localization, a radiologist uses either mammography or ultrasound to insert a fine wire into the tumor site.
-The surgeon then follows the wire to locate and remove the targeted area.
+In localization, a radiologist uses mammography, ultrasound or MRI to insert a fine wire into the tumor site.
+During surgery, the surgeon follows the wire to locate and remove the targeted area.

 As an alternative, a metal capsule that's about the size of a grain of rice and contains a small amount of radioactive material may be placed at the tumor site.
 The capsule may be placed a day or more before the operation.
 The surgeon locates the capsule with a hand-held radioactivity detection device and removes the targeted area.

 If breast cancer is invasive, it usually spreads first to the lymph nodes in the armpit (axillary lymph nodes).
 When an invasive cancer is found in the breast, the surgeon will recommend removing some axillary lymph nodes to confirm whether the cancer has spread.

 Surgeons at Mayo Clinic use several procedures to evaluate lymph nodes:

 - Fine-needle aspiration, which is removal of body tissue through a thin, hollow needle.
 This may be performed before surgery if lymph nodes appear abnormal on ultrasound.

 - Sentinel node biopsy, which is recommended for the majority of people with breast cancer who are unlikely to have cancer in the lymph nodes.

 - Dissection, which is surgical removal of the axillary lymph nodes.
 This may be performed when the cancer is known to have spread to the lymph nodes.

 Breast reconstruction after cancer surgery is an option for most women undergoing mastectomy.
 Surgical options offered at Mayo Clinic include reconstruction with implants and autologous reconstruction, which uses your own tissue.